The Edmonds Farmers Market: Food, Crafts, and More!

 • Rick Steves’ Travel Center: Did you know that Rick Steves lives in Edmonds, Washington?
 The famous travel writer and TV host has a Travel Center in downtown Edmonds.
 The Travel Center contains a large store with Rick Steves’ books and accessories, free travel classes, information about their guided tours, and a library filled with hundreds of travel books.

 The Edmonds Farmers Market is a perfect Saturday activity.
-The market is filled with awesome vendors, and the market is within walking distance to the beach and downtown Edmonds.
+The market is filled with a wide array of vendors, and the market is within walking distance to the beach and downtown Edmonds.

-In comparison to the Ballard Farmers Market, we thought that there were less meal choices during our visit.
+In comparison to the Ballard Farmers Market, we thought that there were less meal choices during our visit to the Edmonds Farmers Market.
 (The Edmonds Farmers Market had pizza or hot dogs to choose from, while the Ballard Farmers Market had dozens of food stalls.)
-The Edmonds Farmers Market, however, had lots of hand-blown glass art.
+The Edmonds Farmers Market, however, had lots of hand-blown glass art and other crafts.

 We hope this article inspires you to visit the Edmonds Farmers Market as well!